VandyCatLab/singPyTF/README.md

 # singPyKeras
-Singularity container for Python and Keras
+Singularity container for Python and Keras.
+Check releases for built images.

 To build:
 ```